-This SALSA MLPA probemix P002 BRCA1 is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P002 BRCA1 is an in vitro diagnostic (IVD)1

-gene in order to confirm a potential cause and clinical diagnosis for hereditary breast and ovarian cancer (HBOC).
-This product can also be used for molecular genetic testing of at-risk family members.
+gene in genomic DNA isolated from human peripheral whole blood specimens.
+P002 BRCA1 is intended to confirm a potential cause for and clinical diagnosis of hereditary breast and ovarian cancer (HBOC) syndrome and for molecular genetic testing of at-risk family members.

-This assay is for use with human genomic DNA extracted from peripheral blood and not for use with DNA extracted from formalin-fixed paraffin embedded or fresh tumour materials.
-Deletions or duplications detected with the P002 BRCA1 probemix must be verified by using the SALSA MLPA probemix P087 BRCA1 Confirmation assay or a different technique.
-In particular, copy number changes detected by only a single probe always require validation by another method.
+Copy number variations (CNVs) detected with the P002 BRCA1 probemix should be confirmed with the SALSA MLPA P087 BRCA1 Confirmation probemix or a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in the BRCA1

 Germline defects in the BRCA1